OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - Not further covered yet in ISO/IEC standards

 #### #TRAINDATADISTORTION
-(development-time datascience) - Train data distortion:.making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)
+(development-time data science) - Train data distortion:.making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)

 See also EVASTIONROBUSTMODEL on adding noise against evasion attacks and [OBFUSCATETRAININGDATA](/goto/obfuscatetrainingdata/) to minimize sensitive data through randomisation.